glorkcy/ogs-ground-movement-RF/README.md

-This is a simple simulation of the effect of uprising groundwater table to the uplift of ground.
+Simulation of the uplift of ground, due to groundwater lifting.

 ### Brief Introduction:
-The 2D mesh has size of 10m (horizontal) and 60m (vertically underground).
-Groundwater table is assumed to rise 1m per timestep.
-There are in total 45 timesteps, so the water rises from -50m to -5m.

-### To understand the effect of random field:

-Step 1: Edit generate_random_field.py to input a different random field model.
-(a numpy array, with shape: number of horizontal cells x number of vertical cells)
+In this example, groundwater table rises from -50m to -5m (1m per timestep).
+The output graph is uplift displacement, which can be used to back estimate to the original stiffness equation.

+### New Feature
+- 2D or 3D
+- Soil layers
+- Gaussian / Exponential autocorrelation function
+- Lognormal / Normal probability density function

+### Steps
+Step 1: Edit Mesh_settings.py inside the _out folder.
+(Depth should be 60m, and number of cells in z direction should be multiple of 60)
+Step 2: Run generate_mesh_cell.
+Step 3: Run run_ogs
-Step 2: Run overall.ipynb to generate uplift graphs
+Step 4: Run run_pvd, to see the displacement graphs.

+### Prerequisite:
-Prerequisite: pip install ogs6py VTUinterface nbformat nbconvert pyvista vtk
+pip install ogs6py VTUinterface nbformat nbconvert pyvista vtk

-P.S.
-All the parameters (e.g. stiffness mean, variance, ground properties etc.) are subject to change.
-In the meantime, a workflow is designed first.